Across USA Moving Reviews

 One of the first things you should do before hiring a moving company is to verify that they are properly licensed and insured.
 Fortunately, this is something that you do not have to worry about when you partner with Three Men And A Truck.

-With that said, it’s important to note that although interstate movers, or movers that perform “across USA” moving jobs, are required to register with the Federal government and can be found in the Department of Transportation (DOT) system, local movers are only controlled by the particular state they operate in.
+With that said, it’s important to note that although long distance interstate movers, or movers that perform “across USA” moving jobs, are required to register with the Federal government and can be found in the Department of Transportation (DOT) system, local movers are only controlled by the particular state they operate in.
 Since each state has different licensing regulations, it’s highly advisable that you read up on the requirements in your state to ensure that the moving company you choose is legitimate.

 According to the FMCSA, interstate moving companies are legally required to offer two types of options in regards to liability: Released Value Protection and Full Value Protection.
 These are defined as follows: